vincentntang/codepen-demos/07-portfolioPage/README.md

 - Hover to see a different image.
 - Sort by using data-lang.
 Only show [javascript, python as examples]
 - Data-lang features, apply a CSS position absolute / relative CSS unit
+- Link to a new page with a further description
+- client page at end